-The payroll examination revealed that salaries were paid in accordance with triennial salaries contract authorized by the Board and within the guidelines set up in the annual budget.
+The payroll examination revealed that salaries were paid in accordance with the salaries authorized by the Board and within the guidelines set up in the annual budget.

-GENERAL COMMENTS AND RECOMMENDATIONS (CONTINUED) DECEMBER 31, 2018
+GENERAL COMMENTS AND RECOMMENDATIONS (CONTINUED) DECEMBER 31, 2019

 Contracts and Agreements Required to be Advertised for N.J.S.
 40A:11-4 (as amended)